-- 1. To note the strategic risks as relevant to the Committee's remit - 2.
-To review as necessary the Risk Scores and Risk Management Action Plans associated with these risks, and recommend for approval by the Board of Management.
+- 1. To note the review of strategic risks as relevant to the Committee's remit - 2.
+To review the Risk Scores and Risk Management Action Plans associated with these risks, and recommend for approval by the Board of Management.

-2. Purpose
+2. Purpose of report

-- 2.1 The purpose of this report is to provide the Committee with an update on the Senior Management review of strategic organisational risks relating to growth, development, and financial sustainability, via the Risk Management Actions Plans (MAPs) for these risks.
-Also included is the revised Risk Register. - 2.2 The ongoing global health pandemic and economic impact places a particular emphasis upon strategic risk management at this time.
+- 2.1 The purpose of this report is to provide the Committee with an update on the Senior Management review of strategic organisational risks relating to Growth and Development, via the Risk Management Actions Plans (MAPs) for these risks.
+Also included is the revised Risk Register. - 2.2 The current global health and economic emergency places a particular emphasis upon strategic risk management at this time.